-U.S. Jobs Report Expected To Show Solid Gains In March
+U.S. Jobs Rebound To Solid Growth; Unemployment Holds At 3.8 Percent

-Forecasters expect the government to report healthy job gains in March, after a lackluster showing in February.
+The U.S. labor market bounced back strongly in March after a lackluster showing in February.

-The Labor Department releases its monthly report on employment and unemployment Friday morning.
-Analysts expect it to show that U.S. employers added between 150,000 and 200,000 jobs last month.

-That would be a big improvement from February, when the government reported just 20,000 jobs added, but a slowdown from the last three months of 2018, when monthly job growth averaged 233,000.
+U.S. employers added 196,000 jobs last month, the Labor Department reported Friday.
+That's a big improvement from February, when revised figures show just 33,000 jobs were added.
+But it's a slowdown from the last three months of 2018, when monthly job growth averaged 233,000.

 "That number in February was a fluke," said Nariman Behravesh, chief economist at IHS Markit.
-He expects the March figure will be up to 10 times higher — in line with an economy that's still growing, albeit at a slower pace than last year.
+He says the March figure shows an economy that's still growing, albeit at a slower pace than last year.

 "We're talking about an economy that's slowing," said Diane Swonk, chief economist at Grant Thornton.
 "But for now, it should be another good year, where workers finally get to reap the benefits of a very long marathon of an expansion."